- Work +1 202 942 5000

 United States: Mergers, acquisitions and buyouts

-Within Antitrust, Arnold & Porter LLP is a first tier firm,
+Within Antitrust, Arnold & Porter LLP is a second tier firm,

 United States: Real estate and construction

 Arnold & Porter LLP’s ‘preeminent’ department has 15 partners and is led by the ‘client-focused’ Michael Goodwin in Washington DC.
 It represents a range of owners and developers as well as institutional lenders and has ‘excellent experience on transactional matters’.
 It advised Property Group Partners on the acquisition of 2.2m square feet of air rights over an interstate highway in downtown DC, relating to a high-profile project that will link Capitol Hill to downtown at grade level.
 It also advised Gould Property Company on forming a venture with Oxford Property Group for the development of 900 New York Avenue NW in Washington DC.
 Other clients include Vornado Realty Trust, Host Hotels & Resorts and American Real Estate Partners.
 Based across the New York, Los Angeles, San Francisco and Washington DC offices, key team members include the ‘first-rate’ Alan Lawrence, John Busillo, Thomas Larsen and James Richman.

 Arnold & Porter LLP fields 30 lawyers in Washington DC advising a diverse client base on a range of tax matters, with strength in the formation and operation of public and private REITs.
 The team has also developed considerable experience advising not-for-profit organizations on complex tax, governance and operational matters.
 Joseph Howe and Thomas Richardson co-head the practice.
 Work highlights included advising the McArthur Glen Group on a €435m joint venture for European designer outlets with Simon Property Group, the largest mall owner in the US.
 Bridget Weiss was promoted to partner in February 2013.